DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 when drawing a shape or line search click will add a new point in the line for a shape you need to link it back to the start to finish it or you can double click to end on that point which will end the shape by linking that point to the start.
 Clicking on the same point twice in a row is also how to end drawing a line.

-after the selection has been made a new window will open showing the section of map selected.
+After the selection has been made a new window will open showing the data corresponding to it.

 #### CSV format